AndrewTDey/AndrewTDey/README.md

 <h2>
  About Me
 </h2>
- :telescope: I work as a data analyst and statistician researching the effects of our environment our health and as a bus driver
+ :telescope: I work as a data analyst researching the effects of the world around us on our health

+:bus: I also work as a bus driver!

-  :zap: I interact with several types of data: Electronic Health Record, Geospatial, Natural Language Processing, and Image
+  :zap: I interact with several types of data: Electronic Health Record, Geospatial, Unstructured, Natural Language Processing, and Image

   :airplane: A decade of working in transportation gives me a unique perspective on the human impact of data analytics

   :computer: I can code with Python, SQL, SAS, R, PowerShell, and GIS

   :compass: I have learned to speak 7 languages in my travels around the world

   :seedling: I am always eager to learn new techniques, skills, and languages!